Unexpected, Important Player In Hypertension: The Immune System

 Harrison said that the puzzle has been the question of what turns on the immune cells in the first place.
 A few years ago, the same experts think that they isolated the one signal.
 They think that isoketals, a type of oxidized lipids, adhere to and damage proteins.
 They realized that the injured proteins stimulate immune cells that turn around and activate T cells.
 So, they think that the 2-HOBA works by stopping the isoketals in their tracks.

 The question on almost everyone’s mind of course is this: Would this approach make patients susceptible to bacteria and viruses?
 After all, our immune system is pretty important.
-The scientists think that simply muzzling the reactive ends of the isoketals won’t impair defenses, unlike if they used powerful immune-suppressing drugs like they use for Crohn disease and rheumatoid arthritis.
+The scientists think that simply muzzling the reactive ends of the isoketals won’t impair defenses, unlike if they used powerful immune-suppressing drugs like they use for Crohn’s disease and rheumatoid arthritis.